siva19susi/basic-xml-conversion/README.md

 # Getting Started
 1. Start a local server (can use either docker, XAMPP or Apache).
-2. Copy the files within the server localhost directory.
+2. Copy the src folder within the server localhost directory.
 3. Run http://localhost on the browser to load the page.